June 25, 2025

 • Poverty affects a child’s mental health by leaving them feeling hopeless, resulting in serious mental health concerns like suicide.

-10 Ways Poverty Affects Children
+10 Key Effects of Poverty on Children

 Poverty affects every aspect of a child’s life.
 The effects of poverty on children also build over time, worsening the damage done as a child grows.
 To understand the deep impact of poverty, let’s take a look at the 10 key effects of poverty on children, at a glance.